rrcobb/kibo-web-scavenger-hunt/README.md

         - Changing CSS values
         - (some js thing? the console?)

-- congrats at the end should scroll into view
+- TODO: congrats at the end should scroll into view
 - additional challenges:
     - maybe: change the bg color of the page and making the background color -
     - TODO Make this number 5, shift the previous ones earlier, but leave number 6 in place